andreyorst/powerline.kak/README.md

 ## Configuration
 **powerline.kak** supports these commands:
+- `powerline-toggle` - toggle powerline on and off, by restoring pre-powerline value of `modelinefmt`.
-- `powerline-toggle` - toggle parts of powerline on and off.
-Supports optional parameter `on` or `off`.
+- `powerline-toggle-module` - toggle one of powerline modules `on` and `off`.
 - `powerline-separator` - change separators of the powerline.
 Some of powerline font icons are supported by the script:
   - powerline separators: `arrow`, `curve`, `flame`, `triangle`, `triangle-inverted`.
   - `random` - randomly selects one from above.
   - `custom` - use your own separators.
+Supports both normal and thin variants.
   - `none` - no separators.
 - `powerline-theme` - change powerline theme.
 - `powerline-format` - change order of powerline parts.